 The Pittsburgh Steelers won the Super Bowl in 1974, 1975, 1978, 1979, 2005, and 2008, making their six rings tied with the New England Patriots for most in NFL history.
 Pittsburgh's eight Super Bowl appearances are tied for second-most all-time, again behind New England's nine.
 The Steel Curtain are the oldest franchise in the AFC, and they have played in and hosted more conference championship games than any other team.
 You cannot tell the history of the NFL without the Pittsburgh Steelers.

 The Steelers play their home games on the Kentucky bluegrass of Heinz Field on the North Side of Pittsburgh where Steeler Nation reigns supreme.

-Recommended resource to help you bet smartly on football in Pennsylvania:
+A recommended resource to help you bet smartly on football in Pennsylvania:

 NBA Betting in Pennsylvania

 The Philadelphia 76ers are one of the NBA's oldest franchises.
-They were originally the Syracuse Nationals and won a 1955 championship there before moving to Philadelphia and winning two more titles in 1967 and 1983.
+Initially, they were the Syracuse Nationals and won a 1955 championship there before moving to Philadelphia and winning two more titles in 1967 and 1983.
 The 1983 Sixers are considered one of the NBA's all-time great teams, featuring Hall of Famers Julius Erving and Moses Malone.
 Philadelphia's only Finals appearance since their last title came with Allen Iverson in 2001.

-Recommended resource to help you bet smartly on basketball in Pennsylvania:
+A recommended resource to help you bet smartly on basketball in Pennsylvania: